CODA-Team/AnalogGym/README.md

 <font color="red">Write some simple table of contents here.
 Like how to set up simulators.
 How to use commercial tools, PDK, etc. Refer the readers to the corresponding doc</font>

+Note that in the sky130 process library, transistors have a drain-source breakdown voltage of 1.8V and a threshold voltage of 1V.
+Consequently, the supply voltage is maintained at 1.8V, rather than being reduced to 1.2V, to meet the required reliability and operational standards.

 Overview of the components required for using AnalogGym:

 - [How to configure and run different circuits via testbench](https://coda-team.github.io/AnalogGym/)